Benjam11n/tp/docs/DeveloperGuide.md

 * can save address book data, command history data, and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from `AddressBookStorage`, `CommandHistoryStorage` and `UserPrefStorage`, which means it can be treated as any one (if only the functionality of only one is needed).
 * provides read-only interfaces (`ReadOnlyAddressBook` and `ReadOnlyCommandHistory`) for controlled data access.
-* is implemented by concrete classes `JsonAddressBookStorage` and `JsonCommandHistoryStorage` which extend the abstract generic `JsonStorage<T, S extends JsonSerializable<T>>` for type-safe serialization.
+* is implemented by concrete classes `JsonAddressBookStorage` and `JsonCommandHistoryStorage` which extend the abstract generic class `JsonStorage<T, S extends JsonSerializable<T>>` for type-safe serialization.
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`).

 ### Common classes